 The Pharaoh Merneptah of Egypt (1224-1211 BC) was the first non-biblical source to refer to the people of Israel on the Tell Amarna Tablets.
 2

 Jerusalem was first known as Salem when King Melchizedek brought out bread and wine in Genesis 14:18, as noted in Psalm 76:2.
 Joshua defeated King Adonizedek of Jerusalem and four other Amorite Kings at the Battle of Gibeon (Joshua 10:1-15).
 At first the Israelites were organized according to the Twelve Tribes of Jacob.
 But the Philistines, a branch of the Sea Peoples from the Aegean Sea, established Gaza and four other cities on the southern coast of Canaan.
 Because of conflict with the Philistines, Saul was named the first King to unite the Hebrew people.
 But the LORD sent the prophet Samuel to anoint David (I Samuel 16:13), who then defeated Goliath and the Philistines, consolidated the territory, and was proclaimed King at Hebron about 1000 BC.
 After capturing Jerusalem from the Jebusites, David established the capital of the United Kingdom of Israel in Zion, the city of David (II Samuel 5) in the southern part of Jerusalem.
 The LORD through Nathan the Prophet promised David He will make for him a great name and He will raise from his offspring a Son who will establish a Kingdom which will last forever (II Samuel 7).
 David moved the Ark of the Covenant to Zion.
-To house the Ark, his son King Solomon built the Temple of Jerusalem (I Kings 8) just north of Zion on Mount Moriah, where in Hebrew Scripture Abraham had offered his son Isaac to God (Genesis 22:1-19).
+His son King Solomon built the Temple of Jerusalem (I Kings 5-8) just north of Zion on Mount Moriah, where Abraham had offered his son Isaac to God.
+Within the Temple, Solomon built a Sanctuary to house the Ark of the Covenant in the Holy of Holies, and in the adjoining Holy Place the Table for the Showbread, the Altar, and the Golden Lampstands.

-The Kingdom of Israel that was united under Kings David and Solomon became divided during the reign of Solomon's son Rehoboam beginning in 922 BC (1 Kings 12).
+The Kingdom of Israel that was united under Kings David and Solomon became divided during the reign of Solomon's son Rehoboam beginning in 922 BC (I Kings 12).
 The Northern Kingdom comprised of ten tribes rebelled under Jeroboam and was called Israel, while Judah and Benjamin became the Southern Kingdom of Judah with Jerusalem its capital.
 The Northern Kingdom of Israel was unfaithful to the Lord and was destroyed by the Assyrians in 722 BC (2 Kings 17).
 Isaiah received his prophetic call in the Temple of Jerusalem and inspired King Hezekiah of Judah to bring about religious reform.
 Jerusalem resisted Sennacherib through preparations by King Hezekiah, who constructed a tunnel from the Gihon Spring to the Pool of Siloam to bring water into the fortified city (Isaiah 22:8-11, 2 Kings 20:20).
-The Temple of Solomon was destroyed in 586 BC by the Babylonians, which led to the Diaspora of the Jewish people to Babylon.
+Jerusalem and the Temple of Solomon were destroyed in 586 BC by the Babylonians, which led to the Diaspora of the Jewish people to Babylon.
+The prophet Jeremiah described the tragedy which inspired his mournful Book of Lamentations.
 The Second Temple of Jerusalem was built on the Temple Mount in 516 BC after King Cyrus of Persia allowed the Israelites to return to Jerusalem (2 Chronicles 36).
 3

 Alexander the Great captured Jerusalem and established Alexandria in 332 BC.
 Israel fell under the Ptolemies of Egypt after the death of Alexander in 323 BC.
 Israelites were greatly influenced by the Hellenistic Age, and it was during this time that Jewish scholars in Alexandria translated the Hebrew Scriptures into the Greek Septuagint.

 The Jerusalem Temple was desecrated by the Seleucid King Antiochus IV in 200 BC (I Maccabees 1-2), who then began a systematic persecution of the Israelites.
 However, the Hasmonean priest Mattathias and his five sons opposed Antiochus.
 His third son Judas Maccabeus, the Hammer, led the Jewish revolt after his father died, defeated the Seleucids, and purified the Sanctuary and the Temple.
 They built a new altar, burned incense, and brought the Menorah or Lampstand into the Temple (II Maccabees 10:5), and lit the lamps which illuminated the Temple.
-Even though they only had enough oil to last one day, the oil lasted eight days which allowed the Menorah to light the Temple for eight days.
-The Maccabean dedication of the Temple (I Maccabees 4:36-59, II Maccabees 10:1-8)) was a time of great celebration.
-The event is commemorated yearly at the Jewish feast of Hanukkah.
-Also known as the Feast of Dedication (John 10:22) or the Festival of Lights, the celebration lasts for eight days, beginning on the 25th day of Chislev (near Christmas).
+Even though they only had enough oil to last one day, the oil lasted eight days, which allowed the Menorah to light the Temple.
+The Maccabean dedication of the Temple (I Maccabees 4:36-59, II Maccabees 10:1-8) was a time of great celebration.
+The event is commemorated yearly at the Jewish Holiday of Hanukkah.
+Also known as the Feast of Dedication (John 10:22), the celebration lasts for eight days, beginning on the 25th day of Chislev (near Christmas).
 The Hasmonean Dynasty of Israel lasted from 167 to 63 BC, when Israel fell under Roman rule.
 Judah was renamed Judea during Roman control.
 4

 Jesus Christ was born in Bethlehem about 4 BC.
 Jesus or Yeshua in Hebrew יֵשׁוּאַ means "the Lord saves."
 He was named "Jesus because he will save his people from their sins" (Matthew 1:21).
 His legal father Joseph was of the Israelite House of David (Luke 2:4) and his mother Mary was of Levitical descent through her cousin Elizabeth (Luke 1:5).
 Jesus Christ lived during the time of the Herodians, who served as vassal Kings for the Romans.
 The Holy Family fled to Egypt to avoid the Massacre of the Innocents (Matthew 2:13-15), but returned to Nazareth of Galilee after the death of Herod.
 The theme of God's universal salvation through Jesus the Christ was first expressed through Simeon when he saw the Infant Jesus in the Temple, "a light for revelation to the Gentiles and glory for Israel" (Luke 2:29-32).
 The traditional promise of a savior for all of humanity was fulfilled in Christ, who offered salvation to Israel and the Gentiles.